It is a branch of medicine that deals with the diagnosis, therapy, cure, and rehabilitation of various forms of cancer.

 A radiation oncologist is in charge of developing the plan for the patient’s treatment, which is always started with a simulation.

-During the simulation, detailed image scans show the location of a patient’s tumor and the normal areas around it.
+During the simulation, detailed image scans show the location of a patient’s tumor and the typical areas around it.

 CT scans are often used in treatment planning for radiation therapy.

-During the simulation and daily treatments, it is necessary to make sure that the patient is in exactly the same position every day in relation to the machine that administers the treatment or the image.
+During the simulation and daily treatments, it is necessary to ensure that the patient is in precisely the same position every day as the machine administering the treatment or the image.

-Temporary skin marks and even tattoos are used to help position the patient accurately.
+Temporary skin marks and even tattoos help position the patient accurately.

 Patients who receive radiation to the head may need a mask.